-Background Patients with multiple, persistent physical symptoms and health anxiety often report poor health outcomes.
+Background Patients with multiple, persistent symptoms and health anxiety often report poor health outcomes.
 Patients who are difficult to reassure are challenging for family physicians.
-The therapeutic alliance between a physician and patient can influence the prognosis of these patients.
-Optimizing the quality of the physician-patient alliance may depend on a better understanding of the interpersonal processes that influence this relationship.

-Objective The purpose of this study is to explore the experiences of patients and their physicians when they interact to understand the features of this relationship and subsequently improve this alliance.
+The therapeutic alliance between a physician and a patient can influence the prognosis of these patients.
+Optimising the quality of the physician patient alliance may depend on a better understanding of the interpersonal processes that influence this relationship.
+Objective The purpose of this study is to understand the experiences of patients who experience multiple persistent symptoms or high health anxiety and their physicians when they interact.

-Design, participants and Setting We conducted a qualitative study using grounded theory of 18 patients, purposively sampled to select patients who reported high physical symptom severity, high health anxiety or both, and 7 family physicians.
-This study was conducted at a Family Medicine clinic in a teaching hospital.
+Design, participants and setting A qualitative study was conducted using grounded theory of 18 patients, purposively sampled to select patients who reported high physical symptom severity, high health anxiety or both, and 7 family physicians in the same clinic.
+This study was conducted at a family medicine clinic in a teaching hospital.